Defeating Our Human Nature (Part 10. Emulations - "I Must Have What You Have!")

 "Let us not be desirous of vain glory [accolades from other people, a fame that is empty, meaningless in light of eternity] provoking one another [parading oneself to show off the blessings of God in order to create a jealousy in others] envying others [neither are we to be jealous of the blessings that other people have been given]."
 (Galatians 5:26)

 This verse in Galatians is a summation of the sin of emulation.
 In a nutshell, emulation is a string of emotions, hot and fired by the flesh.
-The emotions of pride, envy, jealousy and self-glorification, are mixed-in together resulting in an irrational anger.
+The emotions of pride, envy, jealousy and self-glorification, are mixed in together resulting in an irrational anger.
 The result is a volatile concoction, that if allowed to age, will become rage and violence beyond what is natural for that person's "normal" behavior patterns.

 We learn more of this term emulation when we look deeper into the word emulation itself.
 Paul used the Greek word zelos (tzay'-los) which means "a fervent heat or ardor, emotional frenzy."
 This word may be used in a sense of something very much blessed of God or it can be used in the way Paul used it, to refer to a stronghold of sin.
-When used in the positive way, it refers to the blessed act of romantic sexual passion in marriage.
+When used in the positive sense, it refers to the blessed act of romantic sexual passion in marriage.
 God did design marriage to have an intense passion which has elements of fervent heat and desire found in no other place.
 This type of zelos is ordained and blessed of God.
 This type of fervent heat is the depth of love that God feels for His children. (see also article "Romance and Passion of God's Salvation")

 But we know that the apostle Paul was not speaking in a "pro-zelos" sense.
 He was using the negative aspect of the word.
-In this negative sense, zelos means "an unfounded jealously, a fervent mindset that will corrupt, indignation borne from envy and frustration."
+In this negative sense, zelos means "an unfounded jealousy, a fervent mindset that will corrupt, indignation born from envy and frustration."
 Its root word is the word zeo (tzeh'-o) a verb which means "burning, raging jealousy."
 Its literal meaning conveys the idea of, "a fervent heat, red-hot iron; molten, boiling, liquid lava."

 We can see a physical example of this zelos when we look at the methods of a person intentionally stirring up a mob to violence.
 He uses elements of envy, jealousy and pleads with them to see the justice in taking a physical action now, immediately, before it is too late.
 Couched in his words, in order to make the cause seem justified, he makes it seem like everybody sees the same unforgivable, intolerable menace that must be destroyed.
 He will use just a few statements, all the while openly showing rage and murderous anxiousness in his movements, on his face, in his mannerisms.
 He knows that if only one or two more people in the crowd can be stirred up, the whole mass of people will begin to mimic the instigators until all are engaged in like action that builds to mass destruction and heinous crime.
 It is called "mob mentality."
 It is not reasonable.
 In fact, the vast majority of the crowd could not explain the intensity of their rage if they tried.
 In the fast-paced metamorphosis from peaceful to crazed, the emotion that had transferred to every one of the people there was like pouring hot molten metal or lava onto the crowd, each man falling to the frenzy.